The best summer break destinations for 2019

 At over 175 years old, Tivoli is the oldest amusement park in the world, and also the most visited theme park in Scandinavia.
 It’s a paradise for children and is said to be Walt Disney’s inspiration for Disney World.

+Visiting Tivoli is a must.
 Here there’s something for everyone with exotic architecture, historic buildings and beautiful gardens.
 And of course, rides for all ages, like the wooden roller coaster which dates back to 1914.

 In Copenhagen you’re never far from a beach and in summer you can swim in basins off the harbours.
 Amager Beach Park offers 4.6 kilometres of white sand, Islands Brygge Harbour Bath has five basins and Urban Beach offers sand, music and drinks.